-In 1985, Mel found the wreck of a Spanish galleon which sank in the Keys 300 years earlier.
+In 1985, Mel found the wreck of a Spanish galleon that sank in the Keys 300 years earlier.
 As an avid scuba diver, I was hooked by Mel’s story.

-Treasure hunters of all ages will be inspired by the gold, jewels, and other bounties of the deep and by Mel Fisher the man.
+Treasure hunters of all ages will be inspired by the deep’s gold, jewels, and other bounties and Mel Fisher, the man.
 As he himself frequently intoned, Today’s the Day!

 5. Enjoy a Day at the beach

 Downtown Key West has a small beach, but I recommend the half-mile trip to Fort Zachary Taylor.